trrapp12/groovy-blocks/README.md

 ### THIS PROJECT DEMONSTRATES...

-🆕 Use of Canvas API
+🆕 Use of Canvas API to draw squares

 🆕 use of basic JavaScript principles like loops and conditionals to create a randomized, regenerating pattern.